Are Autoimmunity, PTSD, and Addiction Connected?

 They are referred to a group therapy session to integrate what they are learning and to meet others going through the same process.

 They are given an embodied mindfulness practice that balances stillness with martial arts like sudden and explosive movements.
-They are guided through a breathwork practice that helps them measurable reduce their blood pressure by 20% and asked to walk alone or ideally with a pet for 30 minutes every morning.
+They are guided through a breathwork practice that helps them measurably reduce their blood pressure by 20% and asked to walk alone or ideally with a pet for 30 minutes every morning.

 They are referred to a group therapy session to integrate what they are learning and to meet others going through the same process.